What is AMMPARO?

 4. RESOURCE SHARING – If requested, to provide information about local resources to assist migrants in their transition to life in the United States and to encourage families to obtain legal counsel.
 We need more Welcoming Congregations in Nebraska and Iowa to be able to expand our resource opportunities!

 Omaha is the location of the Immigration court for families living in all of Nebraska and Iowa.
 Three Guardian Angels, at least one of whom speaks Spanish, visit the court on days minors have hearings, about three times per month, typically for 2-3 hours.
-The AMMPARO Task Force plans to host a Guardian Angels training for those who are interested early in 2019.
+The AMMPARO Task Force is hosting a Guardian Angels training for those who are interested on September 22, 2018 at St. Matthew Evangelical Lutheran Church in Omaha.
+See the event calendar for details on the training.

 Welcoming Congregations: Welcoming Congregations make a commitment to: